OpenVPN Data Channel Offload (DCO)

 OpenVPN copies the packets to the user space.

-OpenVPN decrypts and encrypts packets in the user space.
+Encryption and decryption occur in the user space.

 Data handling with OpenVPN DCO